University of the Punjab: Institutes

+Facilities

 Library

 The library is one of the largest libraries among the universities of Pakistan.
 The library has more than 500,000 books, magazines and periodicals, in nine national and international languages, in print and on CD, DVD, microfilm, microfiche, video and audio cassette, and manuscript.

 Punjab University Library has a two-storey building with a total area of 102,000 square feet.
 There are reading halls on the ground and first floors with a seating capacity of 2500 readers.
 The library has an internet lab.
 In the library there is a computerised "MLIMs" catalogue for searching material.